 Great travel rewards for all purchases:Discover it® Miles

 This card is great for everyday spending.
 Even though it rewards you with miles – 1.5x miles per dollar on all purchases – these miles are more like cash back and can be used for statement credits or you can keep them accruing until you are ready for vacation.
 There are no rotating categories and no caps.
 You earn a set number of miles per dollar spent with no limits.
 Plus, it comes without an annual fee.
-The bonus offer is one of a kind: you don’t have to spend a particular amount within a specified period of time, you just make purchases, earn rewards, and get all of your rewards matched at the end of your first year of card membership.Capital One® Venture® Rewards Credit Card
+The bonus offer is one of a kind: you don’t have to spend a particular amount within a specified period of time, you just make purchases, earn rewards, and get all of your rewards matched at the end of your first year provided you are a new cardmember.Capital One® Venture® Rewards Credit Card

 This card is a perfect option for those who love to travel and want to earn miles on everyday purchases.
-The card allows to earn two miles per $1 on every purchase.
-And if you spend $3,000 on purchases within three months of account opening, you will get 50,000 bonus miles, which equals $500 in travel.
+The card allows to earn 2 miles per $1 on every purchase.
+And if you spend $3,000 on purchases within 3 months of account opening, you will get 50,000 bonus miles, which equals $500 in travel.
 In addition to generous rewards, you also have the freedom to use earned miles to cover any airline expense.
 Miles can be redeemed for anything that falls into the travel category.
 If you want to transfer earned miles to a travel loyalty program, you can choose from over 12 programs.
 Miles won’t expire for the life of the account and there’s no limit to the amount of miles you can earn.
-The Venture Rewards card comes with a $95 annual fee, which is waived for the first year.
+The Capital One® Venture® Rewards Credit Card comes with a $95 annual fee, which is waived for the first year.
 There is no foreign transaction fee, which is perfect for travelers.Citi Premier℠ Card